SkinnyPigeon/week_3-day_1_homework/homework.md

-## Section 3
+## SectiON 3

-  The following questions can be answered by using nested SQL statements but ideally you should learn about JOIN clauses to answer them.
+  The following questiONs can be answered by using nested SQL statements but ideally you should learn about JOIN clauses to answer them.

   18. Select the time for the Edinburgh Royal Tattoo.